KodkollektivetKalmar/.github/profile/README.md

 ## Active Projects

-Project link might not be viewable for people outside of the organization for security and privacy reasons.
+Project links might not be viewable for people outside of the organization for security and privacy reasons.

 [Cateum website](https://github.com/KodkollektivetKalmar/cateum)
 <br>